-UPDATE: Officer Bretches’ trial has been set for 04/08/2024 and should run about 4 weeks
+UPDATE: Officer Bretches’ trial has been set for December 3rd, 2024

 UPDATE: Originally, Officer Greg Gentry was being charged alongside his partner Officer Bretches.
 Greg’s charges were dropped due to insufficient evidence.
 Chance’s trail date has not been set yet.